erling6232/imagedata/docs/Collections.rst

 The Study class can be used to sort DICOM files according to SeriesInstanceUID.
 The input order of each Series is auto-detected.

+The geometry of any DICOM segmentation objects in the study will be set based on the ReferencedSeriesInstanceUID attribute, given that the referenced series is available in the study.

 .. code-block:: python

     from imagedata import Study